 Throughout the Year

 Children may be chosen to receive a ‘Praise Certificate’ for their achievements in reading.
-These are presented in a celebration class assembly.
+These are presented in a celebration class assembly every week.

 Once a month, a child from each phase receives a special ‘Reader of the Month’ certificate which is celebrated in class.
 This award can be gained through reading within any subject area.

 Stay and Learn Parent Workshops